 - External lecturers ("Lehrbeauftragte"): come from different institutions and this job is restricted to teaching specific courses (temporary position for a 1/2 year, renewal possible).
 Sample representative members of the department: Claudia-Lidia Badea, Roland Schwaiger, Josef Templ, Norbert Ulamec. - Honorary Professors ("Honorarprofessoren"): similar privileges as associate and full professors on a temporary basis (max.
 5 years, renewal possible) but are paid similar to external lecturers only for their teaching.
-Sample representative members of the department: Ulrich Hofmann, Gerhard Mayer, Carl-Herbert Rokitansky. - Visiting Professors ("Gastprofessoren"): usually they are on leave from their institution for a sabbatical and have similar privileges as associate and full professors for the time of their visit.
+Sample representative members of the department: Gerhard Mayer, Carl-Herbert Rokitansky. - Visiting Professors ("Gastprofessoren"): usually they are on leave from their institution for a sabbatical and have similar privileges as associate and full professors for the time of their visit.
 Currently, the department has no visiting professor. - Project staff ("Projektmitarbeiter"): paid project co-workers with various academic degrees, temporary positions depending on the fundings available within research projects.
 No teaching.

 Note that people can be both external lecturers and project staff.
-Only honorary and visiting professors are eligible as advisors for master and PhD-theses.